stimms/Blog/blog/source/_posts/roslyn-changes-everything.md

 date: 2014-04-04
 ---

 Yesterday at Microsoft's build conference there was a huge announcement: Microsoft were open sourcing their new C#/VB.net compiler.
 On the surface this seems like a pretty minor thing.
-I mean who looks at how compilers work? â€œThis is probably going to be interesting to academics who study compilers and nobody else.â€
+I mean who looks at how compilers work?
+"This is probably going to be interesting to academics who study compilers and nobody else."

 Well I disagree.
 I think it is going to be a huge turning point in how programmers work with code.